jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     ![The resume button is highlighted on the dedicated SQL pool.](images/resume-dedicated-sql-pool.png "Resume")

 4. When prompted, select **Resume**.
 It will take a minute or two to resume the pool.
-5. Continue to the next exercise while the dedicated SQL pool resumes.

 ## Exercise 1 - Import data with PolyBase and COPY using T-SQL